gabbieHoyer/AutoMedLabel/README.md

 Additionally, explore the interactive examples in the [demos/](./demos) folder to see how to run the AutoLabel pipeline, Biomarker analyses, etc.

-For detailed study analyses and extended statistical evaluations (including MRI acquisition mixed-modeling and biomarker comparisons), please refer to the [src/evaluation/README.md](./src/evaluation/README.md).
+For detailed study analyses and extended statistical evaluations (including MRI acquisition mixed-modeling and biomarker comparisons), please refer to the `README.md` found in [src/evaluation](./src/evaluation/).

 ## Usage